SuperSonicSites/bestlandscapingwebsites/content/landscaping-journal/landscaper website design tips/index.md

 Gary Halbert, a legendary copywriter, taught an invaluable lesson:

-> If you were on a desert island and had to send one last letter, you had to make sure the person who received it would open it and then take action to save you?
-How would you package that message and what would you write?
+> If you were on a desert island and had to send one last letter, you had to make sure the person who received it would open it and then take action to save you...how would you package that message and what would you write?

 You are not on a desert island, but imagine that you just paid $5 for someone to see your website.
 What would you include to make the most of that visit?
 Imagine you have only one chance to capture your visitor's attention and get them to act.